shopwp/documentation/docs/guides/common-issues.md

 ## cURL 7 error

 This is usually due to your webhost blocking the Shopify domain or IP address.
 Please contact them and make sure they're not blocking these.

+## cURL 6 error

+This has been found to be due to having a VPN enabled on your network.
+Try turning this off and checking again.

 ## Direct checkout doesn't work